universal-meaning-map/ipld-mindmap-old-readme/README.md

 A bi-directional link: (`A`, `B`), (`B`, `A`)
 And a direct graph: (`A`, `B`), (`B`, `C`), (`C`, `A`)

-By expressing them in that way we added a second dimention, the one where the coordinates live.
+By expressing them in that way we are adding a second dimencion, the one where the coordinates `CID` lives.

 Now we have two 1D spaces.
 Both domains are made out `CID`s of a [multi-hash](https://github.com/multiformats/multihash) tuple.